 Getting divorced is complicated and leads to numerous questions.
-Scheduling a free consultation with an experienced family lawyer is the best way to get the answers you need, but in the meantime, here are some of the California divorce frequently asked questions that we hear on a regular basis:
+Scheduling a consultation with an experienced family lawyer is the best way to get the answers you need, but in the meantime, here are some of the California divorce frequently asked questions that we hear on a regular basis:

 Yes, California law allows for a divorce as long as one party wants to end the marriage.
 There is still a legal process that must be followed, however.
 One spouse must petition the court for divorce and serve notice to the other.
 Six months after divorce papers have been filed and served, a judge can then rule to dissolve the marriage.

 Divorce in California takes a minimum of seven months because you will need at least one month to compile the necessary paperwork and agree to terms.
 The courts then require you to wait six months before the divorce becomes final.
 Any disagreements, especially regarding child custody and property division, can extend this timeframe substantially.